Working Tax Credit

-Working Tax Credit (WTC) is a state benefit in the United Kingdom made to people who work and have a low income.
-It was introduced in April 2003 and is a means-tested benefit.
-Despite their name, tax credits are not to be confused with tax credits linked to a person's tax bill, because they are used to top-up wages.
-Unlike most other benefits, it is paid by HM Revenue and Customs (HMRC).
+Working Tax Credit (WTC) was a state benefit in the United Kingdom made to people who worked and received a low income.
+It was introduced in April 2003 and was a means-tested benefit.
+Despite the name, the payment was not a tax credit linked to a person's tax bill, but a payment used to top-up low wages.
+The amount of WTC received could exceed the amount of tax paid.
+Unlike most other benefits, WTC was paid by HM Revenue and Customs (HMRC).

-WTC can be claimed by working individuals, childless couples and working families with dependent children.
-In addition, people may also be entitled to Child Tax Credit (CTC) if they are responsible for any children.
-WTC and CTC are assessed jointly and families remain eligible for CTC even if where no adult is working or they have too much income to receive WTC.
+WTC could be claimed by working individuals, childless couples and working families with dependent children.
+In addition, some other people were also entitled to Child Tax Credit (CTC) if they were responsible for any children.
+WTC and CTC were assessed jointly and families remained eligible for CTC even if no adult was working or they had too much income to receive WTC.

-In 2010 the coalition government announced that the Working Tax Credit would, by 2017, be integrated into and replaced by the new Universal Credit.
-However implementation of this has been repeatedly delayed and will not be finished until 2024 at the earliest.
-Since 2018 no new claims can be made for Working Tax Credit, only Universal Credit.
+In 2010, the coalition government announced that the Working Tax Credit would, by 2017, be integrated into and replaced by Universal Credit.
+However, implementation of this was repeatedly delayed.
+Since 2018, it has not been possible to make new claims for Working Tax Credit, and Universal Credit claims have to be made instead.

+The payment of Working Tax Credit ended on 5 April 2025 and all remaining claimants had the option to apply for Universal Credit or, in some cases, Pension Credit.
+CTC also ended on the same date.